fabiofelix/xHiPP/README.md

 ### File format (json)

 When a .csv file is processed, xHiPP save a .json with the tree structure in www/data/json to future use.
 Therefore, user can load preprocessed structures with xHiPP.
+For instance, if one wants to change palette color, just change colors and load preprocessed file (json), instead of reprocess entire datset (csv).

 ### Directory structure